-Transferring benefits in and out of the NHS pension scheme
+Transferring benefits out of the NHS pension scheme

-- You are able to transfer your benefits in and out of the NHS pension scheme.
+- You are able to transfer your benefits out of the NHS pension scheme.

 - There are restrictions on the type of transfers available and time limits which apply.